avalonv/reCBZ/README.md

     reCBZ ./*.cbz

-Automatically repack all books on the 'Blame!' folder:
+Automatically convert and repack all books on the 'Blame!' folder:

     reCBZ --auto ./'Blame!'/*.cbz